fmrtl73/pxdocs/content/install-portworx/cloud/install-pks.md

 noicon: true
 aliases:
     - /portworx-install-with-kubernetes/cloud/pks
+    - /install-portworx/cloud/install-pks/
 ---

+Perform the steps in this document to install Portworx on VMWare Pivotal Container Service (PKS) running on cloud environments.

 {{<info>}}
 **NOTE:**  If you have a compute load that can elastically increase or decrease based on workload demand, you might want to learn how to [install Portworx in disaggregated mode](/install-portworx/disaggregated/).